Cyanos: Ice, Wind and Fire

 Population – 360,000

-Captial – Aoraki
+Capital – Aoraki

-Location – HD 189.733b
+Location – HD 189733 b

-Population: The majority of the planet’s population lives in and around the capital Aoraki, – meaning “cloud piercer” – due to the high mountain peaks surrounding the city that are often seen to pierce the clouds.
-More isolated communities exist further outside the city, such as the Snow Leopards who inhabit the more temperate and habitable volcanic valleys of the north near the polar ice caps.
+The majority of the planet’s population lives in and around the capital, Aoraki — meaning “cloud piercer” — a reference to the high mountain peaks surrounding the city, which often appear to spear through the cloud layer.

-The weather on Cyanos is notoriously variable.
-There are two main seasons – winter and a cool summer – or ‘winter-lite’ as it is sometimes known.
-The Cyanos winter is relatively mild overall, owing to the maritime influence and proximity to the warm vulcan currents.
-The equatorial lowlands of the planet average around 0°C in winter, The average temperatures in the northern polar regions range from around −25 to −30 °C. The lowest temperature on record is −39.7 °C.
+Winter is relatively mild overall, owing to strong maritime influence and proximity to warm volcanic currents.
+The equatorial lowlands average around 0 °C in winter, while temperatures in the northern polar regions range between −25 and −30 °C. The lowest recorded temperature is −39.7 °C.

 Episode 1 – Fire Circle